section-engineering-education/engineering-education/content/articles/implementing-africa-talking-sms-api-using-nodejs/index.md

   - url: /engineering-education/implementing-africa-talking-sms-api-using-nodejs/hero.jpg
     alt: Implementing Africa's talking SMS API using Node.js Hero Image
 ---
-In this article, we will implement Africa's Talking SMS API on a RESTful API using TypeScript and Node.js.
+In this article, we will implement Africas Talking SMS API on a RESTful API using TypeScript and Node.js.
 <!--more-->
 Africa's Talking SMS API is an infrastructure provided by [Africa's Talking](https://africastalking.com/) to enable software platforms to communicate with their users through SMS.